Emilyc205/My-Personal-Website/README.md

 **Personal Portfolio Website**
 A short portfolio website showcasing my core skills in web development

- **Includes**:
+ **Includes**
 - Navigation Bar
 - Home Page
 - Portfolio Page

-  **Coding langauge Used**:
+  **Coding langauge Used**
   - HTML
   - CSS

-  **Future Improvements**:
+  **Future Improvements**
 - Add animations
 - Include a contact section in the navigation bar
 - Use new fonts in different sections

-This project was originally created following the Girls Who Code personal website requirements.
+This project was originally created following the Girls Who Code personal website requirements and starter code.
+I expanded on the instructions to create a personalized website with my own features.
 The instructions are included below for reference.

 # Personal Website Starter Code